 - Birdwatching: The endemic Island Scrub Jay lives nowhere else on the planet

 Kayaking Around the Shores of Santa Cruz Island

-I chose to spend the day at Santa Cruz on the water by taking a guided sea kayak excursion with Blue Sky Kayak Tours.
+I chose to spend the day at Santa Cruz on the water by taking a guided sea kayak excursion with Channel Islands Outfitters.
 They provided individual top-seater kayaks, a wetsuit (sleeveless for ease of paddling), life vest, dry bags for clothes, and experienced guides who spend a lot of time in the park.

 (The National Park Service does not allow any tour operators to serve food, so you have to bring along your own food and water.
 There are drinks and snacks available for you to purchase on the Island Packers boat.)

 My group’s guides, Clay and Matt, asked the boat to drop us off at a lovely area a little west of Prisoners Harbor off Nature Conservancy land.
 They instructed us on safety, gave us paddling tips, and helped us suit up.
 Then off we went, paddling among the jagged shoreline and kelp forests around Santa Cruz.